eddo26/my-rust-calc/README.md

 Uses the cross-platform GUI library for Rust, Iced (https://github.com/hecrj/iced).

-The goal of this project was to play around with buttons and states with the iced GUI library, display is currently left to the terminal but coud be easily added.
+The goal of this project was to play around with buttons and states with the iced GUI library, display is currently left to the terminal but could be easily added.